Transferring License Plates Between Vehicles

 Personalized plates almost always transfer, but the process is rarely free or automatic.
 Most states charge a separate vanity-plate retention fee on top of the standard transfer fee, ranging from $20 in Ohio to $103 annually in California.
 Personalized configuration must remain identical and new vehicle must be same plate class.

-If personalized plate is allowed to expire during the gap between selling old vehicle and registering new one, several states release the configuration back to public pool.
-California holds 60 days.
-Texas holds 30 days through MyPlates.
-Start transfer paperwork before old vehicle leaves the driveway.
+Let a personalized plate lapse in the gap between selling the old car and registering the new one, and several states drop the configuration back into the public pool.
+California holds it for 60 days.
+Texas holds it 30 days through MyPlates.
+The safe move is to start the transfer paperwork before the old vehicle ever leaves the driveway.

 What happens if plates expire mid-transfer

-An expired plate cannot be transferred.
-Pay any unpaid registration renewal, parking ticket, toll violation, or emissions failure first.
-If expired more than a few months, some states require surrender and new plate.
+An expired plate can't be transferred until it's current.
+Clear any unpaid registration renewal, parking ticket, toll violation, or emissions failure first.
+Once a plate has been expired for more than a few months, some states stop letting you revive it at all and make you surrender it for a new one.

 Florida imposes $15 reinstatement surcharge after 30 days of lapse.
 New York charges late fees scaling with lapse length.